The Dead Stations

 “consummate, visionary musicianship… a performer of vivid, distinctive virtuosity” – Mary Brennan, The Herald

 “A consummate musician, Mairi Campbell in her one-woman show Pulse reveals her formidable acting and storytelling talents as she explores the very essence of what it is to be a musician in this thought-provoking and moving journey” – Susan Nickalls, music critic

 Mairi Campbell is an influential and pioneering figure in Scottish music.
 Her music has a rooted and powerful quality and her musical interests are wide ranging: from playing Scottish dance music to pushing the boundaries of the traditional music scene with her soundings and improvisations.

-Her voice was heard worldwide when her version of Auld Lang Syne (with David Francis as The Cast) was used in a pivotal scene in the film Sex and The City (2008).
-She has performed the song at the Kennedy Center Awards before President Clinton and at the Scottish Parliament.
+Mairi’s voice was heard worldwide when her version of Auld Lang Syne (with David Francis as The Cast) was used in a pivotal scene in the film Sex and The City.

 “her voice can stop the clock” – The Scotsman

 “consummate, visionary musicianship” – The Herald

 Mairi is a viola player, a singer and a songwriter whose music has a rooted and powerful quality.
 She is also a mum, a wife and a sister, who enjoys Scottish dancing, cooking, meditating, drawing, and more.
 For her theatre show Mairi Campbell: Pulse, Mairi put pen to paper to create the dot drawings that are beamed on stage throughout the piece.
 Prints of these beautiful dot drawings are also for sale in Mairi’s shop, alongside her music.